rituraj-borah/rituraj-borah/README.md

 # Rituraj Borah

-I'm Rituraj Borah, a dedicated Data Analyst with over 9 years of experience in the IT sector.
-I excel in harnessing SQL, Python, Excel, Power BI, and Tableau to uncover and analyze complex data patterns.
-My expertise in transforming data insights into actionable strategies has driven substantial growth and efficiency improvements.
-Proven track record of supporting strategic decision-making through meticulous data analysis.
+I'm Rituraj Borah, a Data Analyst with over 9 years of experience in the Banking domain, I specialize in creating advanced reports and turning large datasets into actionable insights.
+With a strong ability to align technical solutions with business needs, I ensure data integrity through comprehensive analysis and effectively engage with stakeholders to support strategic decisions.
+Currently enhancing my skills through a Data Analytics course, set to be completed in April 2024, I am committed to delivering cutting-edge data analysis and insights

 ## Professional Experience:

 ### Data Analyst at Attra Infotech (P) Limited (Hyderabad, India)
 (_August 2021 - December 2022_)
-* I collaborated closely with the product team to design better credit card product for the clients based on my insights after analyzing over 100K+ customer records.
+•	Collaborated with product teams to translate customer requirements into functional product features, analyzing over **100K+** customer records to design superior credit card products.
-* Delivered actionable insights and recommendations for product attributes, contributing to a **6.5%** increase in new customer acquisition that year.
+•	Enhanced data reporting processes, prioritizing work to ensure a forward-looking roadmap for actionable insights, leading to a **6.5%** increase in customer acquisition.
-* Developed and implemented an end-to-end data reporting process, enhancing the reporting pipeline and optimizing existing procedures for the offshore team using Azure and Power BI, improving reporting efficiency by **15%** .
+•	Developed and supported efficient utilization of reporting platforms using Azure and Power BI, boosting reporting efficiency by **15%** and facilitating end-user proficiency.

 ### Senior Software Engineer at HSBC Software Development Centre (Hyderabad, India)
 (_August 2018 - August 2021_)